libgit2/libgit2/docs/relase.md

     - [ ] Update maint/v0.X
     - [ ] Tag

 The list of changes to backport does not need to be comprehensive and we might not backport something if the code in mainline has diverged significantly.
+These fixes do not include those which require API or ABI changes as we release under the same SOVERSION.

 Do not merge into the `maint/v0.X` until we are getting ready to produce a new release.
 There is always the possibility that we will need to produce a security release and those must only include the relevant security fixes and not arbitrary fixes we were planning on releasing at some point.